Federal Mine Safety and Health Review Commission.

 The effective date of November 25, 2019, for the direct final rule published October 11, 2019 (84 FR 54782), is confirmed.

 Sarah Stewart, Deputy General Counsel, Office of the General Counsel, Federal Mine Safety and Health Review Commission, at (202) 434-9935.

 Start Supplemental Information

-Based upon its evaluation of the simplified proceedings pilot program, the Commission has reconsidered the utility of a special set of procedures for its simplest cases at the present time.
-The Commission's overall caseload has significantly decreased since the simplified proceedings rule was promulgated.
+Based upon its evaluation of the simplified proceedings pilot program, the Commission determined that a special set of procedures for its simplest cases is not necessary at the present time.
+The Commission's overall caseload has decreased since the simplified proceedings rule was promulgated.
 Moreover, parties may request on a case-by-case basis that the Commission adapt the Commission's conventional procedures as necessary to expedite or simplify the processing of a case.

 B. Notice and Public Procedure

 The Commission is an independent regulatory agency under section 3(b) of Executive Order (“E.O.”)
 12866 (Sept.
 30, 1993), 58 FR 51735 (Oct.
 4, 1993); E.O.
 13563 (Jan.
 18, 2011), 76 FR 3821 (Jan.
 21, 2011); E.O.
 13771 (Jan.
 30, 2017), 82 FR 9339 (Feb.
 3, 2017); E.O.
 13777 (Feb.
 24, 2017), 82 FR 12285 (Mar.
 1, 2017); and E.O.
 13132 (Aug.
 4, 1999), 64 FR 43255 (Aug.
 10, 1999).